AngelGuerra/cassidoo-challenges/README.md

 ### Ruby

-For Ruby development it is recommended to have [RVM](https://rvm.io/) installed.
-[Rubocop](https://github.com/rubocop/rubocop) is also used for code quality assurance and [RSpec](http://rspec.info/) as a testing library.
+[Rubocop](https://github.com/rubocop/rubocop) is used for code quality assurance and [RSpec](http://rspec.info/) as a testing library.

 To run the tests: